 Additionally, there may be other access points available to you in your community through public libraries or schools.
 You do have to be on campus to use our computers so convenience makes it worth considering the purchase of your own.
-Building, Physical Education Building, and Administration Building forming a circle around the LRC.
+Students find it easy to get around campus with the Learning Resource Center at the hub and the Science and Math Building, Technical Building, Fine Arts Building, Student Union, Classroom Building, Physical Education Building, and Administration Building forming a circle around the LRC.
 Learning facilities include numerous science labs, some of which are equipped for specific programs.
 The College's attention to technology can be found in its ITV rooms, 35 smart classrooms, numerous computer labs and technical program labs.
 The Planetarium offers programs free of charge as a public service.
 A 40-foot dome theater with 66 seats, the Planetarium is equipped to recreate the night sky in amazing detail.
 Cultural facilities include an 840-seat auditorium and the Shafer Art Gallery.
 Named for Hoisington, Kan., native and internationally known artist Gus Shafer and his wife, Eva, the gallery schedules shows of local, regional and national interest.
 Barton's Permanent Art Collection features more than 800 pieces in its collection, including more than 25 Shafer bronzes and more than 100 works by Great Bend native Charles B. Rogers.
 Recreational facilities include an all-weather track; tennis courts; baseball, softball and soccer fields; a basketball and volleyball arena; an indoor swimming pool; the Windy Hill Disc Golf Course; and the Kirkman Student Activity Center, which houses indoor practice facilities; a fitness center, spring floor and the Thelma Harms Wellness Center.
 Barton offers on-campus housing for 442 students in a comfortable and fun setting for both men and women.
 Living on campus enhances students' opportunities to meet other students and adapt to college life easier and quicker.
 Conveniences like free cable and free Internet are available in each room.
 Camp Aldrich Conference Center campaldrich.bartonccc.edu The Camp Aldrich Conference Center, situated on 290 acres of rolling sand hills room facility, cabins, a swimming pool, tennis courts, and much more.
 Located approximately two miles north of Highway 156 between Claflin, Kan., and Cheyenne Bottoms Wildlife Refuge, the camp features 40 heavily-wooded acres preserved as a wilderness area.
 Buildings of rough cedar and unique roof- lines blend into the rolling sand hills.
 Approximately 70 species of wild flowers and grasses and 57 different species of birds have been identified by campers.
 Some of the birds are on the endangered species list.

 The camp property is composed of the Administration Building, parking lot, the Dining Hall, five lodges that can also be used for seminars and classrooms, a pool and a bathhouse.
 The day camp area has five shade shelters, much like those in recreational parks.
 Latrines and washstands are also located at each shelter.
 For reservations or information, contact the Facility Management Office, Barton Community College, 245 NE 30 RD, Great Bend, KS 67530, 792-9340.
 Barton Online online.bartonccc.edu Barton Community College operates a virtual campus, Barton Online, using a Learning Management System that allows students to choose the best time for them to complete assignments within each unit.
 Courses utilize weekly blocks that allow students to determine the best time of day and the best days of the week to attend class.
 Students can take a single class or pursue and earn a variety of degree and certificate programs.
 Students may also take classes for the purpose of transfer to other institutions.